BDC Hamburger Icon

 FYIDid you know

 Offering paid leave for bereavement isn't typically required by law, but it can be a great way to help employees in their time of need and show them that you value them and care for their well-being.
-Beyond the benefits of supporting employees' mental and emotional health, providing paid bereavement leave can impact employee retention.
+If you want to offer leave without burdening your human resources (HR) staff, top-rated HR software can track employee time off for you.

 Why your business should provide bereavement leave

-Mindy Cassel, co-founder of the Children’s Bereavement Center, said that companies and supervisors have an opportunity to influence the recovery of their employees by supporting them after a loss via bereavement leave.
+Mindy Cassel, co-founder and senior clinical and program advisor to the Children’s Bereavement Center, said companies and supervisors have an opportunity to influence the recovery of their employees by supporting them after a loss via bereavement leave.

 Bereavement policy advice for business owners